 Against reactive fair decks, sit on Scourge indefinitely.
 In this situation, the creature’s like Isochron Scepter with a Lightning Bolt, or a constantly flipping Huntmaster of the Fells: let your other resources pile up in hand while Scourge does the heavy lifting and chips away at opponents.
 Eventually, they’ll be forced to start throwing removal spells at the thing; when they run out, we’ll often still have Scourge, as well as a hand full of Seers and Smashers.
 It’s fine to cast additional Scourges in this scenario (unless you fear sweepers and lack an exile effect), as well as Serum Powder.

 These same reactive decks will still employ some proactive elements to actually close the game.
 Let’s focus on Modern’s best-performing reactive deck, Jeskai Tempo (the following principles in fact apply to all reactive decks).
 Their ideal line against Scourge is actually to try racing us, although many less-experienced pilots will fail to spot it and just hand us the game.
 Racing means end-step Spell Quellers and Snapcaster Mages.
-It’s correct to kill these creatures on site or add pressure to the board to combat these types of moves and maintain a damage advantage in the race.
+It’s correct to kill these creatures on sight or add pressure to the board to combat these types of moves and maintain a damage advantage in the race.
 Sweepers like Supreme Verdict may also be employed to deal with Scourge, as well as tap-out math-changers like Geist of Saint Traft or Celestial Colonnade.
 These plays remove countermagic from the equation, affording us opportunities to cast the high-impact cards we have saved up.

 Our “Delver of Secrets,” Mimic’s role is to pressure uninteractive decks early.
 It’s almost always correct to run it out on turn one with a Temple or Gemstone in the dark (never a Guide, and turn one Chalice is a better blind play when available).
 Against removal-heavy decks, it can be fine to wait and lead on Eternal Scourge to soak up removal spells, but with a sweet creature curve, just slam the Mimic and continue adding threats to the board.
-In that case, opponents won’t keep up.
+In that case, opponents won’t be able to keep up.

 Mimic’s also unique in this deck for its low mana cost.
-Given a hand full of Mimics and three drops, take care to spend the most mana in each turn cycle—this deck is built to tap out.
-For instance, it’s usually correct to cast a three drop with three mana, even if we could draw Seer next turn and hit for an extra damage with Mimic.
+Given a hand full of Mimics and three-drops, take care to spend the most mana in each turn cycle—this deck is built to tap out.
+For instance, it’s usually correct to cast a three-drop with three mana, even if we could draw Seer next turn and hit for an extra damage with Mimic.
 Next turn, then, we can cast both Mimic and a two-cost utility spell like Ratchet Bomb.

 Matter Reshaper occupies the same slot on the curve as Eternal Scourge, and similarly helps out-resource attrition decks.
 Reshaper’s applications are a little different, since it provides a small burst of value rather than warp the gamestate around itself.
 To its credit, Reshaper also offers tempo, or mana, by putting the revealed card directly into play.
 Which of the two you want to cast first depends on the kind of resource a game values.

-Since Scourge offers nothing for hitting the graveyard, Reshaper’s a better blocker.
+Since Scourge grants nothing for hitting the graveyard, Reshaper’s a better blocker.
 We also want the tempo badly when under pressure, making it an ideal play against offensive creatures.
 That said, Scourge’s larger body can change things when it comes to 2/x creatures like Thalia, Guardian of Thraben or Goblin Guide.

 Endless often functions as an additional Eldrazi Mimic.
 As with Mimic, it’s fine to slam Endless One for 2 with a Temple in the dark, given a robust creature curve.
 Otherwise, it’s best to wait a turn and see what opponents are packing.
 Endless has utility throughout the game; it’s great fast versus linear decks, on the cheap to crew Copter or present a chump block, and on 4 or more against Bolt decks.
 Endless can also set up an alpha strike with one or more Mimics in the late-game.